 The film climaxs when Lynch finds himself in serious trouble when he is unable to sell a stolen Caravaggio painting.
 This gives Quigley the opportunity he was waiting for to try and catch him.
 Lynch is forced to go on the run, which puts his popularity with the public in peril.

 Editing Services has assisted in getting some of the best-known books, TV series, and films over the line and into the public eye.
 A consultation with us could easily make the difference between failure and success for your project.
-Editing services offer Book cover design, screenplay consultancy, and help with self-publishing.
+Editing services are best known for offering screenplay consultancy.

 If you need help with any of these please use our Contact form.